 20180112: Imm9 back again !

-There are 18 useful opcodes (plus INV, HLT and NOP), and most share two instruction forms : either an IMM8 field, or a source & condition field.
+There are 18 useful opcodes (plus INV, and the pseudo-opcodes HLT and NOP), and most share two instruction forms : either an IMM8 field, or a source & condition field.
 The source field can be a register or a short immediate field (4 bits only but essential for conditional short jumps or increments/decrements).